BlakeBild/Tiny_Monster_Trainer/README.md

 **Run**: Lets you escape the battle.
 **Tame**: Lets you try to tame the opposing Monster, at the cost of one Crystal.

-If a fight is won, you will gain Experience towards your Trainer Level & you might get an Item.
+**If a fight is won**, Your active monster will gain 1 Training Point, you will gain an Experience Point towards your Trainer Level, & you might get an Item.
-If a fight is lost one of your Monsters will have its HP & Stamina restored, but it will be disheartened and lose a Training Point.
+**If a fight is lost**, one of your Monsters will have its HP & Stamina restored, but it will also be disheartened and lose a Training Point.

 ############ **Training** #############